Content Navigation

 Pay by Phone

-(2) the Electronic Federal Tax Payment System (EFTPS).
+(2) the Electronic Federal Tax Payment System (EFTPS) to pay directly from your checking or savings account.
 Debit or credit card.
 Call one of our service providers.
 Each charges a fee that varies by provider, card type, and payment amount.

 Link2Gov Corporation